FoodStandardsAgency/food_gov_uk_d8/drupal/web/modules/custom/fsa_notify/README.md

 * There are no food nor news alerts
 * Detailed changes for Anne according to updated template design
 * Need to decide and work with what happens when sending fails to particular user.
 Stop sending altogether?
 Or continue?
 In FsaNotifyAPI.php, sms() and email() methods.
-* Move other modules fsa conf to the fsa conf block in drupal configuration admin page
 * Unsubscribe by email functionality
 * Optout by sms functionality